 Our top tip for ice skating in London?
 Arrive around 20 minutes before your session to sort your skates out.

 Natural History Museum Ice Skating

 Ice skating Natural History Museum – probably the most festive ice skating London can offer is the NHM ice rink.
-The epic backdrop of the Natural History Museum, one of the most iconic sights in London, is hard to beat.
+The epic backdrop of the Natural History Museum, one of the most iconic sights in London and a top attraction in London for families, is hard to beat.